Automated Evaluation of Large Vision-Language Models on Self-driving Corner Cases: CODA-LM Construction

+\paragraph{Potential bias and hallucination} To revise that, we ask the human annotators to verify and revise the evaluation results given by GPT-4 and finally report results in Tab.~\ref{tab:comparison}.

+\paragraph{Evaluation criteria} of the general perception include \textit{accuracy}, \textit{hallucination penalty}, and \textit{consistency}.
+Accuracy evaluates how well LVLMs match with reference ground truths, while the hallucination penalty suggests that LVLMs should not mention entities not collected in the reference, which, otherwise, should be penalized when computing scores.
+Consistency focuses on the relationship between the object description and the explanation of why it affects the ego car.
+For driving suggestions, the criteria focus on the \textit{rationality}, \textit{relevance}, and \textit{detail level} of driving suggestions generated by LVLMs.
+Especially for driving suggestions, we require responses to be specific and actionable, rather than vague or overly broad.
+Prompts are listed in Fig~\ref{fig:eva_pr}.

-By default, we adopt Text-Score~\cite{zheng2024judging} given by the powerful LLM judge as the evaluation metrics for all three tasks introduced in Sec.~\ref{sec:blind}.
-We further explore the usage of other empirical keyword-based text generation evaluation metrics, as we will see in Tab.~\ref{tab:ablation_suggest}, which, however, cannot differentiate the capabilties of different LVLMs, probably to the complexity of autonomous driving perception and suggestions.
+\paragraph{Evaluation metrics.} As previously introduced, we utilize the \texttt{Text-Score}~\cite{zheng2024judging} given by text-only GPT-4 judge as the primary evaluation metrics for all three tasks.
+We further explore the usage of traditional text-generation evaluation metrics as in Tab.~\ref{tab:ablation_suggest}, which, however, cannot well differentiate the capabilities of various LVLMs under complicated self-driving scenarios.